danielmoi/aquarium/notes/03-more-functions.md

 // Should be this:
 // rollDice()
-val rollDice = { sides: Int ->
+// note that `return` is not allowed here val rollDice = { sides: Int ->
     if (sides == 0) 0
     Random().nextInt(sides) + 1